slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - When people feel they have a choice, they «walk into your trap» that much more easily.
 - pay double and insist on ten times the quality. -- Naval Ravikant*

-> *'Zero-sum games tend towards conflict.
-Positive-sum games tend towards cooperation.' -- Naval Ravikant*
+> *"Zero-sum games tend towards conflict.
+Positive-sum games tend towards cooperation."
+-- Naval Ravikant*
 - To negotiate is to have options.
-> *'When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie.' -- Kevin Kelly* -->
+> *"When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie."
+-- Kevin Kelly*
+-->

-> *'Negotiations are won by whoever cares less.' -- Naval Ravikant*
+> *"Negotiations are won by whoever cares less."
+-- Naval Ravikant*

 You don’t get what you deserve in life, only what you negotiate.